 Her association with the dairy industry is through her participation with the FFA dairy products judging team for the last three years.
 One personal highlight was in the 10th grade when Dale won first place cheese in the Dairy Products Competition.
-She said that distinction helps her speak positively on behalf of the California dairy industry.

 The remaining two candidates will share the title of 2013 Dairy Princess Second Alternate.
 This will be the second year in that role for College of the Redwoods student Paxton Woodward.
 She has toured industry sites throughout the state of California and has done classroom presentations about the dairy industry.
 Woodward is studying agriculture at College of the Redwoods and would like to enter the field of veterinary medicine.
 She is the daughter of Brad and Linnette Woodward of Scotia.

 Fortuna High School Junior Marisa Wright will also carry the title of Dairy Princess Second Alternate.
 She has been on the FFA dairy judging team for the last two years and attended the FFA National Convention in Indianapolis, In., last year.
 She is the current president of the Hydesville 4-H Club.
 After she graduates next year, Wright plans to pursue a degree in agriculture business or animal science.

 Between the four 2013 contestants, they received more than $10,000 in scholarships and gift certificates.